-Last Month’s Rent
+What is Last Month’s Rent Used For?

 - A collection of money made payable to the landlord directly or property management company that is usually equal to one month’s rent.

-- If the rental property is located in the Howard County area, property owners may request a security deposit equal to two month’s rent.
+- If the rental property is located in the Howard County area, property owners may request a security deposit equal to two months’ rent.

 - Should any damages occur or rent payments go unpaid, this money can then be used to supplement the landlord’s financial loss.

-Pros to Collecting Last Month’s Rent
+Pros of Collecting Last Month’s Rent

-By collecting first and last month’s rent, in addition to a security deposit, you are more likely to gain a higher quality tenant.
-By having that amount of money upfront, the tenant is showing they are financially responsible and the chances of missed rent payments are lower.
+If your rental property is located in the affluent area of Ellicott City, chances are your property has a significant value.
+So, by collecting first and last month’s rent, in addition to a security deposit, landlords are more likely to attract high-quality tenants.
+Additionally, by providing the total amount upfront, the tenant is showing they are financially responsible.
+Thus, the chances of missed or late rent payments are likely lower.

 Additional Landlord Protection

-Cons to Collecting Last Month’s Rent
+Cons of Collecting Last Month’s Rent

 Smaller Tenant Pool